-The Associate of Applied Science in Business introduces students to foundational business theories and practices related to planning, communication, marketing, human relations, and management.
+The Associate of Applied Science in Business Operations introduces students to foundational business theories and practices related to planning, communication, marketing, human relations, and management.
 This degree is geared toward the student who may not be pursuing a baccalaureate degree.
-Students are exposed to the legal and ethical considerations influencing business today and develop effective communication, critical thinking and technical skills needed in the workplace.
-The program allows students to focus on a specific concentration that best meets their personal and career goals while preparing for employment opportunities in finance, sales, human resources, marketing, or small business.
+Students will examine the legal and ethical considerations influencing business today while developing effective communication, critical thinking, and technical skills needed in the workplace.
+The program allows students to focus on a specific concentration that best meets their personal and career goals.